 As your instructors we will enthusiastically guide you through the course material, we will post lecture material to OnQ in advance of classes and provide updates to the class using announcements in OnQ.
-We welcome your questions (come talk after class or make an office hour appointment) and we will do our best to be responsive to email queries within 48 hours (please keep in mind this does not include weekends).
+We welcome your questions (come talk after class or make an office hour appointment) and we will do our best to be responsive to email queries within 48 hours (please keep in mind this does not include weekends and should only be used for personal/non -content related matters).
 It is ok to make mistakes, we are all learning, if you have concerns about your progress in the course, please let us know, so we can help.
 We want you to learn and have designed this course with your success in mind, if you are concerned you will not be able to complete an assessment or reach a deadline please let us know and we can work together to find a solution.